 You can find these businesses in the following states in America.
 Not just in the US, but also Canada, Australia, the UK, China, Japan, and more.

 New Jersey, Wisconsin, West Virginia, Washington, Washington DC, Virginia, Vermont, Texas, Tennessee, South Dakota, California, South Carolina, Rhode island, Pennsylvania, Oregon, Oklahoma, Utah, Ohio, North Dakota, North Carolina, New York, New Mexico, Wyoming, New Hampshire, Nevada, Nebraska, Montana, Missouri, Mississippi, Minnesota, Michigan, Massachusetts, Alaska, Maryland, Maine, Louisiana, Kentucky, Kansas, Iowa, Indiana, Illinois, Hawaii, Georgia, Florida, Delaware, Connecticut, Colorado, Arkansas, Arizona, Alabama, and Idaho.

 You want to know how old do you have to be to work because you are searching for an employer or person to hire you, right?
-If you are a 13 year old, 14 year old, 15 year old, 16 year old, or a teenager of any age looking for a job, if you try hard enough you will find work, even if you end up working for yourself as an entrepreneur.
+If you are 13 years old, 14 years old, 15 years old, 16, or a teenager of any age looking for a job, if you try hard enough you will find work, even if you end up working for yourself as an entrepreneur.
 Be persistent, don't give up!